 Editor's note: The recommendation depends on the MCC evaluation in clause 7.2.2, including details on scope of the recommendation (6G specifications only or including specifications created in previous releases).

+3GPP shall strive to implement the per-plenary PDF generation for 5G and 6G specifications.
+Application to specifications of earlier generations (4G and earlier) is not foreseen at this stage.
+The exact start point and any phasing within 5G + 6G is left to MCC based on operational capacity.

 8.2.3 Fix issues with page number and Header in published specifications

 This solution (Solution #31 in Table 4.2-2) is about publishing specifications Word documents without header.
 The solution will ensure that repagination delays are no longer prohibitive.